 When making your own essential oil blends, some will be hits and others will be misses.
 It’s okay though.
-That’s the only way you are going to discover upon that ‘next best blend’.
+That’s the only way you are going to discover the ‘next best blend’ for you.

 While there are no rigid rules to adhere to when making essential oils blends, there is one thing to keep in mind.
 You will get the best results when you combine scents that complement each other.